-The Department of Communication has developed internship relationships with a wide range of businesses and organizations including The Florida Times-Union, Jacksonville Magazine, The Dalton Agency, St. John and Partners, and WJXT, among many others.
+The School of Communication has developed internship relationships with a wide range of businesses and organizations including The Florida Times-Union, Jacksonville Magazine, The Dalton Agency, St. John and Partners, and WJXT, among many others.

 Students work at their internship site a total of 210 hours and complete an Application A for approved sites, building their knowledge base through experiential learning under the supervision of communication professionals.
 In addition to the experience gained during the internship, students build their professional network while creating content for an online professional portfolio.